noodlecollie/v2mp/V2MP.md

 * Writeable: the port's mailbox contains at least one byte of free space, ready for the program to write to.
 * Busy: if the port is _neither_ readable _nor_ writeable, it is considered busy.
 An unavailable port is always busy; an available port may be busy if the attached device is not currently ready to exchange messages.

-The following rules govern readable and writeable states:

-* A port may not be in a readable and a writeable state at the same time.
+A port may not be in a readable and a writeable state at the same time.

+The following rules govern the readable state of a device port:

 * A device port may only be readable if it contains at least one message byte that can be read by the program.
-Once a device port becomes readable, it may not cease being readable until all bytes have been read by the program.
+* Once a device port becomes readable, it may not cease being readable until all bytes have been read by the program.
+* Every time a program reads from a port, it must read at least one byte.
+* Once all bytes are read from the mailbox by the program, the mailbox must cease being readable until more bytes arrive into the mailbox from the device.

+The following rules govern the writeable state of a device port:

 * A device port may only be writeable if it has at least one byte of space that can be written to by the program.
-Once a device port becomes writeable, it may not cease being writeable until the program has committed a write.
+* Once a device port becomes writeable, it may not cease being writeable until either the mailbox has no more space available, or the program has committed a write.
-* Every time a program reads from a port, it must read at least one byte.
 * Every time a program writes to a port, it must write at least one byte.
+* Once all available space in the mailbox has been written to by the program, the mailbox must cease being writeable until the device consumes one or more bytes from the mailbox, thereby creating more space for future writes.

 One common convention is for a device port to rotate between writeable and readable states (possibly with busy periods between these states), to correspond to function calls and responses.
 However, there is no rule that this convention must be followed.
 For example, a port may go from writeable to busy, and then back to writeable, without ever becoming readable.
 Which state transition convention is followed is up to the device that is attached to the port.

+### Data Transfer

+Two methods of data transfer are supported when reading from or writing to a device port mailbox:

+* **Direct data transfer**: a single word from a CPU register is written to the mailbox, or a single word from the mailbox is read into a CPU register.
+* **Indirect data transfer**: given a memory address and a maximum number of bytes, both of which are held in CPU registers, one or more bytes are either read from the mailbox into the specified `DS` address, or written from the specified `DS` address into the mailbox.

+When passing a message using indirect data transfer, it is assumed that a buffer of at least the specified size is present in `DS` at the given address.

 ### Relevant Instructions